rcalixte/wayland-book/src/surfaces/shared-memory.md

 ## Creating buffers from a pool

 Once word of this gets to the compositor, it will `mmap` this file descriptor as well.
-Wayland is asyncronous, though, so we can start allocating buffers from this pool right away.
+Wayland is asynchronous, though, so we can start allocating buffers from this pool right away.
 Since we allocated space for two buffers, we can assign each an index and convert that index into a byte offset in the pool.
 Equipped with this information, we can create a `wl_buffer`: